 When I first signed the contract for the Mystic Trilogy, the hope was for the second book to be released this month (Nov ’16).
 Had I hit my original deadline, and finished writing it last year like my publisher wanted me to, then you’d be holding a published Mystic Dragon in your hand right now.
 But that didn’t happen.
 And the reason it didn’t happen is that despite having an incredible publishing experience, the rest of my life took a real dive last year.
 Among many personal challenges, I went through a divorce and spent a great deal of time trying to re-establish a new “normal” for myself and my sons.
 But things are much better now, and my writing is rolling hard again.

 The first draft of Mystic Dragon is complete.
 I handed it into my editor earlier this week.
 She’ll read it soon and provide me with notes and requested changes.
 We’ll go back and forth a few times and once things look pretty good, the book will go into production and have a release date.

 As of today, there is no release date.
-My best guess is that it will be released sometime around October, 2017.
+[Update: the book is now scheduled for July 2018.]
 Not only will that give my editor time to make notes, and give me time to revise, but it will also put the book in the Fall schedule, which will give it the strongest opportunity to succeed.
 Nothing is planned yet, but I expect the book will be released around the same time as another highly-anticipated novel from a certain well-known author.
 We’ll see.